To qualify for Intern membership, applicant must:

 - A Voice – an opportunity to have your voice heard at our AGM

 - Upon acceptance into this category, Intern members will be given an eligibility date to write the NCIDQ (National Council of Interior Design Qualification) examination, within a three-year period.
+The Council establishes standards of competence, ensuring that an interior designer who is NCIDQ certified creates interior spaces that are not only esthetically pleasing, but also functional and safe.

 - Beginning July 1, 2015, there are changes to ARIDO membership requirements that will result in higher education requirements.
 Click here to learn more.